PAEDS 705 : Neonate and Infant Health

 Course Overview

-This course will run completely online, and is self paced, there are no in-person meetings.
+This course will run completely online, and is self paced, there are no in-person meetings but there may be some optional zoom meetings during the semester.

 The course is broken into 3 modules.
-At the end of each module there will be an assessment on the content of that module.
+At the end of each module there will be assessments on the content of that module.

 It is suggested that you watch two interactive Videos each week.
 These videos are approximately 30/40minutes long and some will have knowledge checks throughout the video to help you with comprehension of the content.
 Completing these knowledge checks will help with your learning and completion of your assessments.

 Associated with each topic are a list of readings.
-These are broken up into "Essential" and "Further" readings.
-It is advisable that you complete the Essential readings to deepen your understanding of the topic.
+These are broken up into "required" and "recommended" readings.
+It is advisable that you complete the required readings to deepen your understanding of the topic.

 Course Requirements